 Internal controls help the Board of Directors and VCs do their job

 As reflected in our recommended finance controls matrix, it is very important that you hire experienced finance and accounting support to set up your systems and processes correctly from the start.
-At the early stages, it often makes financial sense to hire outsourced, part-time support.
+At the early stages, it often makes financial sense to hire outsourced CFO services and part-time accounting support.
 The matrix outlines a potential finance/accounting staffing model, breaking out required roles such as accountant, Controller and CFO, and shows how staffing requirements may evolve over time as the company grows.

 The controls matrix also reflects the different types of internal controls and lays out what is needed as the company grows.
 It dives into detailed recommendations around how to segregate duties, how to set up bank access, and what controls should be implemented for wire transfers, checks, accounts payable, employee expenses, credit cards, sales commission, payroll and financial reporting.